-When we were all in the office, our usual meeting cadence was light, as we were able to shout across the room or nudge our neighbor if we had a question.
-We quickly realized that when we transitioned to working remotely, this cadence wasn’t working — too much was happening daily.
+When we were all in the office, our usual meeting cadence was light, as we were able to shout across the room or nudge our neighbour if we had a question.
+We quickly realised that when we transitioned to working remotely, this cadence wasn’t working – too much was happening daily.
 On top of that, we lacked the informal discussions that you get in a face-to-face working environment.

-With all the unknown variables, we implemented an end-of-day check-in to see how we are tracking as a team toward the hot deliverables on our plates.
+With all the unknown variables, we implemented an end-of-day check-in to see how we are tracking as a team towards the hot deliverables on our plates.
 We also found that these daily touch-bases didn’t need to be an hour!
 By having shorter regular check-ins, our team doesn’t need to carve out a big chunk of their day.

 However, everyone remains up to speed on what is happening.
 The daily connections help us stay on task and be more productive while also providing a quick way of troubleshooting and getting ahead of potential roadblocks to avoid holding up progress.